VCU-Bioinformatics-Core/bulk_rnaseq_analyses/differential_expression/README.md

 ## Understanding the Outputs

 An output directory is automatically created with the name specfied with the `--outdir` command line argument.
-You can also provide an absolute path here with the output directory name in the end.
+You can also provide an absolute path here with the desired output directory name in the end.
 For eg. `/lustre/home/lab/projects/project_name/outputs`, where the `outdir` name is "outputs".
-All the outputs are stored and organized into 3 main subdirectories.
+All the outputs are stored and organized into 2 main subdirectories.
 - **data_frames**: contains subdirectories for DGE and GSEA output dataframes.
   - **de_data**: contains DESeq2 results data frame for each comparision `DESeq2_[comparison].csv` and TMM normalized counts stored within `normalizedCounts_TMM[date].csv`.
   - **gsea_data**: contains GSEA-GO results data frame `GO_Analysis_[comparison].csv` for each comparision if processed succesfully.